emiliUn/deer-timestamp/readme.md

 ## :smiley: Getting Started - Release

-These instructions will get you a copy of the project up and running on your local machine for standard use.
-See Develoment section for development and testing purposes (link).
+These instructions will get you a copy of the project up and running on your local machine for standard use or debugging mode.

 ### Prerequisites

 You need a web-brower.
 We recommend Firefox and Chrome.
 For supported version, see : XXX .

-### Installation
+### Installation from store

-#### From store

 Firefox : go on https://addons.mozilla.org/fr/firefox/.
-Download the extensions.
+Find and download the extensions.

-Chrome : XXX
+Chrome : go on https://chrome.google.com/webstore/category/extensions.
+Find and download the extensions.

+### :nut_and_bolt : Installation from source code (debug mode)

+You can get the extensions without using an official extensions store.
+You will use the debugging mode.
+If the browser is closed, you will have to re-load the extension.

+#### Firefox

-#### Froms source code
+* Download the source code from github : https://github.com/emiliUn/deer-timestamp
+* Open firefox, go to this url : "about:debugging#/runtime/this-firefox".
+It open the debugging interface.
+* Click on "Load Temporary Add-on…"
+* Choose the manifest of the extension (or any extension's file)

+#### Chrome

+Coming soon !

 ## :pick: Built With

 * [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - A lightweight, interpreted, or just-in-time compiled programming language with first-class functions.

+* [HTML](https://developer.mozilla.org/en-US/docs/Web/HTMLL) - HTML (HyperText Markup Language) is the most basic building block of the Web.

+* [CSS](https://developer.mozilla.org/en-US/docs/Glossary/CSS) - CSS (Cascading Style Sheets) is a declarative language that controls how webpages look in the browser.

 ## :computer: Contributing